ielsohaby/mywebsite/content/publication/rn-7/index.md

 ---
-abstract: Two Aeromonas species, Aeromonas hydrophila and Aeromonas sobria, were isolated from raw milk (8% and 5.3% of samples tested, respectively), yoghurt (12% and 8% of samples tested, respectively) and cheese (4% and 2% of samples tested, respectively).
-Only A. hydrophila was isolated from human stool samples (18.8% of samples tested).
+abstract: Two Aeromonas species, *Aeromonas hydrophila* and *Aeromonas sobria*, were isolated from raw milk (8% and 5.3% of samples tested, respectively), yoghurt (12% and 8% of samples tested, respectively) and cheese (4% and 2% of samples tested, respectively).
+Only *A. hydrophila* was isolated from human stool samples (18.8% of samples tested).
 Aerolysin and haemolysin associated genes were characterised in 12 and 3 isolates, respectively, while both genes were identified simultaneously in 9 isolates.
-Genotyping of the isolates by random amplified polymorphic DNA (RAPD) PCR revealed a high discriminatory index (D = 0.966).
-The storage of yoghurt samples inoculated with A. hydrophila showed the ability of the bacteria to survive for 14 days, resembling the shelf-life of yoghurt at 4 °C and 12 °C. To the best of our knowledge, this is the first study to assess the survival of A. hydrophila in yoghurt at refrigeration temperature.
+Genotyping of the isolates by random amplified polymorphic DNA (RAPD) PCR revealed a high discriminatory index (*D* = 0.966).
+The storage of yoghurt samples inoculated with *A. hydrophila* showed the ability of the bacteria to survive for 14 days, resembling the shelf-life of yoghurt at 4°C and 12°C. To the best of our knowledge, this is the first study to assess the survival of *A. hydrophila* in yoghurt at refrigeration temperature.
 author_notes:
 -
 - Corresponding Author